 This is an introductory course into the field of photojournalism.
-You will learn how to capture and convey a story with images and text.
-You will photograph news events, feature stories, briefly interview subjects and write captions as they perform assignments out in the field for the College newspaper and/or community publications.
+You will capture and convey a story with images and text.
+You will photograph news events, feature stories, briefly interview subjects and write captions as you perform assignments in the field for the college newspaper and/or community publications.
 You will capture and edit images for publication using digital cameras and industry-standard software.
-You will be required to provide your own digital SLR camera for this course.

-Prerequisites: PHDI 1110, PHDI 1120, PHDI 1230 or instructor approval.
+Prerequisites: PHDI 1110.